coding: utf-8

 from numpy import array

-A = array([f0(u, v), f1(u, v)]).transpose() #design matrix
+A = array([f0(u, v), f1(u, v)]).transpose() #the design matrix

 y = array(z)